specure/ont-drive-test-tool-tracker/README.md

 After returning to tracking from notification = Iperf tests break

-Notification does not shows current time - as it is not associated correctly with current data instances (I assume it has connection with previous issue)
+Notification does not shows current time after stopping and starting from manager app - as it is not associated correctly with current data instances (I assume it has connection with previous issue)

 For now we have doubled IPERF library just with different .so file to build and different package